ecthiender/dumbdb/README.md

 ## Overview

-No plain text (SQL like) queries.
+No rich text queries (like SQL).
 All querying is done via specific APIs.
-There is a separate group of APIs for each type of query.
+There is a separate API for each kind of query.

 ### Create a table
 Create a table with the `create_table` API.
 Having a primary key column is required.